sheldonucr/ucr-eecs168-lab/lab1/README.md

 - **Then go to `Simulation -> Options` and select 'PrimeSim HSPICE' and click OK.**
 ```

 To setup the simulation model files, go to `Setup -> Models Files`.
 A model files window will open as shown in Fig.21 below.
-Next click on section one as shown in Fig.21 and browse the directory and select the SAED90nm.lib file.
+Next click on icon in RED box as shown in Fig.21 and browse the directory and select the SAED90nm.lib file.
 You can find the file in the following directory:

 ```
 /usr/local/synopsys/pdk/SAED_PDK90nm/hspice/SAED90nm.lib
 ```

-In section two of the model files window (see Fig 21), select `TT_12` as your transistor type.
+In the BLUE box of the model files window (see Fig 21), select `TT_12` as your transistor type.
 Click `OK` when done.

 ![fig21](images/fig21.png)